-Chapter 1 Introduction
+Introduction

-This Chapter provides an overview of the Wireless Broadband router's features and capabilities.
+This Chapter provides an overview of the Wireless Router's features and capabilities.

-Congratulations on the purchase of LevelOne Wireless Broadband router.
-The Wireless Broadband router is a multi-function device providing the following services:
+Congratulations on the purchase of your new Wireless Router.
+The Wireless Router is a multifunction device providing the following services:

 - Shared Broadband Internet Access for all LAN users. - 4-Port Switching Hub for 10BaseT or 100BaseT connections. - Wireless Access Point for 802.11b and 802.11g Wireless Stations.